 The PUS scan uses high frequency sound waves to create an image of the reproductive organs.
 The purpose of the ultrasound is to examine the womb, ovaries and pelvic region to assess overall endometrium health.
 The ultrasound is carried out by a sonographer and is performed by inserting a small probe into the vagina.
 You will be required to lie down with your knees bent, as for any internal examination.
 The results of the report and images will be drawn up by our sonographer and sent to your doctor ready for your next appointment.

 - When should I have a PUS?
 Every new patient must have an ultrasound after their initial consultation.
-Thereafter our quality of care standards require that patients have a PUS annually for their own safety – to see why click here
+Thereafter our quality of care standards require that patients have a PUS annually for their own safety – to learn more click here